Daniel-KM/Omeka-S-module-Bibliography/README.md

 * Copyright Daniel Berthereau, 2018-2019 (see [Daniel-KM] on GitHub)
 * See third parties copyright for dependencies.

+First version of this module was built for Daniel Berthereau for [Collegium Musicæ] and LAM / Institut ∂’Alembert, of [Université Paris Sorbonne].

 [Omeka S]: https://omeka.org/s
 [Bibliography]: https://github.com/Daniel-KM/Omeka-S-module-Bibliography